davidMorekwa/ShopIt/README.md

 ShopIt is an ecommerce mobile application built using jetpack compose and MVVM architecture.
 Also utilises Material 3 design principles for a cohesive and visually appealing experience.
+The app integrates Safaricoms Mpesa Express api to faciliate the payment of goods.

 ## Table of Contents